 Tessy de Nassau

 Tessy actively promotes a number of issues, including global health and women’s rights.
-She is passionate about pushing her different agendas to benefit the Sustainable Development Goals and has committed her time and energy to further the work of organisations in which she believes in.
+She is passionate about pushing her different agendas to benefit the Sustainable Development Goals and has committed her time and energy to further the work of organizations that she believes in.
 Moreover, she is actively committed to strengthening basic human rights for all and empowering young women and adolescent girls around the world.
-She received the Woman of the Decade award from the Women Economic Forum in January 2017, the Humanities medal for spreading humanistic ideas worldwide and the Global Empowerment Award for her work in Africa.
+She received the Woman of the Decade award from the Women Economic Forum in January 2017, the Humanities medal for spreading humanistic ideas worldwide, and the Global Empowerment Award for her work in Africa.
 Tessy holds an MSc in International Studies and Diplomacy.
-Currently, Tessy lives in London with her two sons but is often travelling for her various work projects.
+Currently, Tessy lives in London with her two sons but is often traveling for her various work projects.